cgroza/GraffiTE/docs/source/index.rst

       --graph_method pangenie \
       --reads reads.csv

--  If using from a local singularity image and with a clone of the Github repository:
+-  If using from a local apptainer image and with a clone of the Github repository:

 ::